 When evening comes, be sure to check out one of the performances available at the City of Arts and Sciences.
-You can always check here to see what is playing at the Palace of the Arts, but I was lucky because Lenny and the Australian couple on the food tour with me invited me to join them at a free outdoor concert that evening right by the pool at the City of Arts and Sciences.
+You can always check here to see what is playing at the Palace of the Arts, but I was lucky because I made some friends who invited me to join them at a free outdoor concert that evening right by the pool at the City of Arts and Sciences.

 The concert was given by students at the Berkeley Music School, and it was mostly memorable to me because of the quality of the sunset in the background.

 Just look at those colors!
 Sorry, student performers!
 You were very good, but who can compete with Mother Nature?